Tyi77-Official/Perceptron-and-BPNN/README.md

 # Perceptron-and-BPNN
-The First homework of Neural Network.
+The First homework of Neural Network class.

 ## main.py
 - The entry point of the program.